pamod1998/pamod1998/README.md

 #### I'm Pamod Akalanka and here's a little about me:

 - I'm a student pursuing BIT (Bachelor of Information Technology).
-- 🔭 I’m intereting in codeing.
+- 🔭 I’m interesting in codeing.
 - 🌱 I’m currently Learing React js.
 - 🤔 I love to play with React,JavaScrpit,Angular.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/pamod-akalanka/)